Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ## Article Order Dropdown

-The article order dropdown is deisgned to help the users order articles by what they are most interested in.
+The article order dropdown is designed to help the users order articles by what they are most interested in.
 The options for ordering are date posted, most liked and most commented.

 **Note** This filter works in combination with all other article filters.